lucasfurno/docs_en/marketplace/index.md

 The Azion Marketplace offers you products that can be launched to your edge resources at the Azion Platform.
 After you had launched a product, you will find it at your account in the Azion Platform so you can start using it right away.

-At this stage, you will find Free and Bring Your Own License products, that are products you buy a license directly with an Independent Software Vendor (ISV) and input it into your Edge Application.
+At this stage, you will find Free and Bring Your Own License products, products that you buy a license directly with an Independent Software Vendor (ISV) and instantiate in your Edge Application.

 Once you have launched a product, you can create an instance of this product in your Edge Application and you're ready to use it.